 After a little look over that way, we’ll leave the wall and head down a paved park trail.
 This trail leads down a valley, and after about thirty minutes we’ll arrive at the bottom and meet our bus.

-Before heading back to the city, we’ll have a early dinner (perhaps around 4pm) at a local restaurant.
+Before heading back to the city, we’ll have a late lunch (perhaps around 2-3pm) at a local restaurant.
 The cost of food and drinks is included in the price of the hike.

 What to bring on this hike